Why Christmas is the season to be jolly and melancholy (and why that’s okay)

 “Certainly, here in Norway, there’s that long, dark period in our lives that tends to affect your thinking,” said Furuholmen of life in a country where, at Christmas, the sun never rises.
 “We tend to look at melancholy as a resource, not as a depressive thing.
 It’s a formulated yearning.
 It’s not about celebrating melancholia, as such.
 It’s more about celebrating all aspects of life.
 Our culture is unflinching, in a way.
 We’re not afraid of the dark.
 We’re born into it.”

-Another Norwegian singer, Aurora – who performed her contribution to the Frozen II soundtrack at this year’s Academy Awards – said pretty much the same thing when I spoke to her a few years earlier: “It’s just how we are.
+Another Norwegian singer, Aurora, said pretty much the same thing when I spoke to her a few years earlier: “It’s just how we are.
 We have very dark winters, so we’re made to be melancholic.
 But I think darkness can be beautiful.
 And it makes the light even more beautiful.”
 This, for me, cuts right to the heart of Christmas – where those twinkling fairy lights are only able to work their magic because they are surrounded by darkness.

 “We tend to look at melancholy as a resource, not as a depressive thing.
 It’s a formulated yearning.
 It’s not about celebrating melancholia, as such.
 It’s more about celebrating all aspects of life.”